robotology/natural-speech/icubrec/README.md

 we precompute the features and save them on the disk.
 Features can be extracted using the script `extract_feat.sh`.

-For example, to extract MFCC features for wsj0 (MFCC are usually used to train GMMs), you can run the command:
+For example, to extract MFCC features for WSJ (MFCC are usually used to train GMMs), you can run the command:

-    ./extract_feat.sh -e gmm_traning/wsj0.env output_folder
+    ./extract_feat.sh -e gmm_traning/wsj0_5k.env output_folder

 ### Preparing the dictionary and the language model